 - In the family’s home, a Language and Literacy Instructor who is deaf shows the parents how to sign a popular children’s storybook.

 - Along with the book, the Language and Literacy Instructor brings games, fun activities and suggestions for improving reading and communication skills.

 - During the week, family members practice re-reading the story.

-CSRP is looking for people to provide literacy services to families.
-Check out the this flyer for more information, Seeking Role Models as Language and Literacy Instructors.
+CSRP is looking for skilled American Sign Language users to provide literacy services to families.
+For details and more information refer to Seeking Role Models as Language and Literacy Instructors.